-It can be readily observed that both terms on the right-hand side of (\ref{eq:betabar2}) are $\mathcal{KL}$-functions, and therefore so is $\bar{\beta}$.
+It can be readily observed that all terms on the right-hand side of (\ref{eq:betabar2}) are $\mathcal{KL}$-functions, and therefore so is $\bar{\beta}$.
 Clearly, the second inequality in (\ref{eq:betabar}) is always satisfied by the selection in (\ref{eq:betabar2}).
-Moreover, for $t<t^*$, $\frac{e^{-t}}{e^{-t^*}}> 1$.
+Moreover, for $t<t^*$, \textcolor{rev}{$e^{t^*-t}> 1$}.
 Hence,